Dependence On Alcohol

 • Other Alcohol Dependence Symptoms

-• Smell of alcohol on breath, body or clothes.
+• The smell of alcohol on breath, body, or clothes.

 • Hiding alcohol in the house/car/workplace etc.